 Roundtable, “Insecure Periodicals,” MLA Convention, New York.

-2018, Roundtable, “From Black Organizing Legacies to Black Liberatory Futures,” University of Maryland, African American Digital Humanities Conference – “Intentionally Digital, Intentionally Black.”
+Roundtable, “From Black Organizing Legacies to Black Liberatory Futures,” AADHUM, “Intentionally Digital, Intentionally Black.”
+University of Maryland, 2018.

-2016, “Deeply Uneven, Uniformly Brief: Antebellum Black Periodicals in Archives, Databases, and Bibliographies.”
-ALA, San Francisco.
+“Deeply Uneven, Uniformly Brief: Antebellum Black Periodicals in Archives, Databases, and Bibliographies.”
+ALA, San Francisco, 2016.

-2016, “The Unsettling Errors of the Lightning Press.”
-C19: The Society of Nineteenth-Century Americanists, Penn State University.
+“The Unsettling Errors of the Lightning Press.”
+C19: The Society of Nineteenth-Century Americanists, Penn State University, 2016.

-2016, “’To Organize Editorial Forces: The New York Tribune Association and the Division of Editorship, 1850-1860.”
-Joint Journalism & Communication History Conference, NYU.
+“’To Organize Editorial Forces: The New York Tribune Association and the Division of Editorship, 1850-1860.”
+Joint Journalism & Communication History Conference, NYU, 2015.

-2014, “Parsing the Special Characters of African-American Print Culture.”
-African-American Expression in Print and Digital Culture, University of Wisconsin, Madison.
+“Parsing the Special Characters of African-American Print Culture.”
+African-American Expression in Print and Digital Culture, University of Wisconsin, Madison, 2014.

-2014, “Mapping the Editorial Networks of Mary Ann Shadd Cary’s The Provincial Freeman” American Literature Association, Washington, D.C.
+“Mapping the Editorial Networks of Mary Ann Shadd Cary’s The Provincial Freeman” ALA, Washington, D.C., 2014.

-2013, “A Condensed Review: Setting Databases within a Longer Print Culture History.”
+“A Condensed Review: Setting Databases within a Longer Print Culture History.”
 Assoc.
 Canadian College & University Teachers of English, Univ.
-Victoria, BC.
+Victoria, BC, 2013.